dekonvoluted/dekonvoluted.github.io/_posts/2015-07-04-towards-an-encrypted-system.md

 {% endhighlight %}

 This command will ask for a passphrase to use to decrypt the device.
-Pick a secure passphrase.
-This passphrase length is limited to 512 characters, but you can have multiple passphrases by adding or removing slots.
-All passphrases are equally valid and any of them can be entered to decrypt the device when prompted.

 The encrypted partition `/dev/sda3` is now available as a regular, seemingly unencrypted volume at `/dev/mapper/my-decrypted-device`.
 We can use this decrypted volume to create a file system and write data to it.